Mises Caucus: Electoral strategy

 The Mises Caucus believes the Libertarian Party should focus running political candidates for local offices rather than the statewide or federal offices, since they view the latter as too unrealistic.
 Additionally they believe in working with the Republican Party to achieve policy objectives, rather than running candidates against them, particularly in statewide and federal offices.

+Secession

+The caucus has promoted a "peaceful separation" and "national divorce" of local governments from the United States.
+It has also donated to candidates and initiatives seeking to nullify federal law.